- Practice Management

 SEMPA has joined other leading organizations in releasing a joint statement in which emergency medicine and other leading medical associations, academics and psychiatry experts outline steps to support the mental health of emergency physicians and other health professionals currently risking their lives to treat patients during this pandemic.

-In light of recent acts of violence toward African Americans, including the deaths of George Floyd, Breonna Taylor and Ahmaud Arbery, the Society of Emergency Medicine Physician Assistants (SEMPA) denounces racism and condemns all senseless acts of violence.
+In light of recent acts of violence toward African Americans, including the deaths of George Floyd, Breonna Taylor and Ahmaud Arbery, SEMPA denounces racism and condemns all senseless acts of violence.

 The SEMPA Board of Directors instituted a policy statement on the title of the physician assistant to collectively and appropriately identify and name advanced practice providers, speicifcally physician assistants and nurse practitioners.